shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 - Our Mystery theme/Muma theme came from Bleach, animated by Studio Pierrot [https://www.youtube.com/watch?v=e4R9pYcl3xM]

-- All of our SFX are mostly free except for the exception of the Iphone ring tone used for Muma's phone [https://www.youtube.com/watch?v=VDvFcn6icXo]
+All of our SFX are mostly free except for the exception:

+- of the Iphone ring tone used for Muma's phone [https://www.youtube.com/watch?v=VDvFcn6icXo]